yactouat/pips_channel_personal-website_webapp/README.md

 thanks to the Vercel API, you can also trigger builds programmatically

-as matter of fact, the `/api/builds` endpoint is a webhook that triggers a build on Vercel when receiving a Google PubSub message
+as matter of fact, the `/api/builds` endpoint is a webhook that triggers a build on Vercel when receiving a Google PubSub message; for this to work

 ## contribution guidelines